Hi, I’m Gabe.

 Just Add Content – 2013

 My first ‘real’ startup made it easy for small businesses to create websites and automate parts of their business (think Wix meets Zapier).
 Getting my first paying customer was magical, but my approach was too broad to be effective.
 I should have narrowed my focus to a specific industry.
-Thankfully I was able to repurpose the infrastructure in exchange for equity at my next startup.
-I’m still embarrassed by how bad the website looks, but I linked it above for your enjoyment.
+Thankfully I was able to repurpose the code and infrastructure in exchange for equity at my next startup.

 Mays Financial – 2009